MarcLandis/WebhookFeeds/docs/index.md

 </p>

 ## About
 Webhook Feeds is a simple RESTful API to create and get feeds.

+It is build on top of the wonderful [FastAPI](https://fastapi.tiangolo.com/) framework.

 ## License